 While in general, it is preferred to have all custody disputes resolved in one court, it is possible for two different jurisdictions to address the issues depending on the circumstances.

-Trusted Interstate Jurisdiction Lawyers in Spokane
+Contact a Trusted Interstate Jurisdiction Lawyer in Spokane

 Due to the complexity of jurisdictional disputes, we recommend having your case evaluated by our team at Twyford Law Office.
 Our extensive experience includes cases involving interstate divorce, child custody and all issues related to family law.
 Call (509) 327-0777 today or contact us online.